getreu/tp-note/docs/source/tpnote--manual.md

 or less automated and can be divided into two steps:

 1. [Minimum setup without file manager integration]\
-   This step consists of downloading _Tp-Note_'s binary and copying it to your hard-disk.
+   This step consists of downloading _Tp-Note_'s binary and copying it to your hard disk.
    See section [Distribution](https://blog.getreu.net/projects/tp-note/#distribution)
    on _Tp-Note_'s [project page](https://blog.getreu.net/projects/tp-note/#distribution)
    for a list of available packages and binaries.